Email Delivery

 All of this might make the typical company head a bit depressed about his firm’s future, and less than sanguine about the potential for wireless broadband to work at all.
 Not so for Tyler van Houwelingen, Azulstar’s chief, and I have to admit that he convinced me that the wireless provider has a fighting chance, due to a good combination of timing, spectrum policy, and a large dollop of can-do spirit.

-Continue reading "Can Azulstar Make WiMax Work without Buying Spectrum?"
+Read the rest of "Can Azulstar Make WiMax Work without Buying Spectrum?"

 March 31, 2008